ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 - : int list list = [[2; 4]; [6; 8]; [10; 12]]
 ```

-## Other built-in types
+## Other Built-In Types

 We have seen basic data types like `int`, and our first compound data type, the
 list.
 There are two more ways compound data types of interest.
 First we have
-tuples, which are fixed length collections of elements of any type:
+tuples, which are fixed-length collections of elements of any type:

 ```ocaml
 # let t = (1, "one", '1');;